 What child doesn’t love bugs?
 Watching what the bugs do in their natural habitats is a favorite pastime, right?
 Here is my list of 9 books about bugs that you and your child will enjoy reading together.

 Bugs!
 Bugs!
-Bugs! by Bob Barner is a good book for little ones interested in bugs, but not ready for a full non fiction science book.
-Various bugs are introduced with a fact about them, and the coolest part of the book is the page with the life size illustrations of all the bugs.
+Bugs! by Bob Barner is a good book for little ones interested in bugs, but not ready for a full non-fiction science book.
+Various bugs are introduced with facts about them.
+The coolest part of the book is the page with the life-size illustrations of all the bugs.
 The illustrations are bright and fun and the length is perfect for toddlers and young preschoolers.

 Beetle Bop by Denise Fleming is a beautifully illustrated book with a melodic rhyming text and fantastic descriptive words.
-The pages are saturated with color and the pictures are all done from a bugs perspective so feet, birds and lizards all seem huge to the reader and you start to see what it might be like to be so small!
-It was very reminiscent of Honey, I Shrunk the Kids My son loved this book and so did I!
+Saturated with color, the pictures are done from a bug’s perspective.
+So feet, birds, and lizards all seem huge to the reader and you start to see what it might be like to be so small!
+It was very reminiscent of Honey, I Shrunk the Kids.
+My son loved this book and so did I!

 Two Bad Ants by Chris Van Allsburg is a very interesting story of two ants who decide not to return to the colony and hang out in a sugar bowl eating instead.
 Of course, nothing is as it seems.
 And they have quite an adventure trying to avoid all the dangers of a kitchen.
 Realizing in the end that being a part of a colony isn’t so bad!
 This is a cute book for preschoolers who will love trying to guess what each new adventure the ants face really are.
 A hint, they include a toaster, hot coffee, and an electrical outlet.